The SECURE Act is Changing the Retirement Landscape

 Small businesses can now earn an additional $500 tax credit for adding an eligible automatic enrollment feature to their new or existing plan.
 This tax credit—known formally as the Small Employer Automatic Enrollment Credit—is available for each of the first three years the feature is active, for a total of $1,500 in tax credits.

-Beyond the tax credit, automatic enrollment is also proven to boost plan participation rates—and help employees save for a more comfortable future.
+Beyond the tax credit, automatic enrollment correlates with higher plan participation rates—and helps employees save for a more comfortable future.
 In fact, according to research by The Pew Charitable Trusts, automatic enrollment 401(k) plans have participation rates greater than 90%!
 Learn how your small business can benefit from a 401(k) plan with automatic enrollment now.